BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 ## Achievements

+- Built and deployed a portfolio-grade React, TypeScript, Vite, and Tailwind CSS frontend on Vercel.
+- Connected the Vercel frontend to the deployed FastAPI backend through environment-based configuration.
+- Implemented a full-stack browser-to-API workflow with image upload, backend health check, loading state, error handling, and typed result rendering.
+- Repositioned the frontend as a business-facing AI risk prediction platform while retaining safety and governance boundaries.
 - Transformed an ISIC 2024-inspired notebook workflow into a deployed ML inference API
 - Deployed a working FastAPI backend on Google Cloud Run with Docker
 - Added Azure Container Apps deployment as the primary live demo while keeping Google Cloud Run intact as backup / rollback evidence.